Seoni district: Administration

 There are a total of 1579 villages in the district under 645 Gram Panchayats.
-There are also 6 revenue divisions: Seoni, Lakhanadon, Ghansaur, Keolari, Barghat, Kurai.
+There are also six revenue divisions: Seoni, Lakhnadon, Ghansor, Keolari, Barghat, Kurai.

 Economy

 In 2006 the Ministry of Panchayati Raj named Seoni one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 24 districts in Madhya Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

+Railway connectivity to Seoni has enhanced the agricultural import-export business from Seoni.
+The Seoni railway station and its goods yard serves as an important hub for agricultural exports.
+There are some rice and sugar mills in Seoni District.
+The district is also known for the Stone Crusher mill, which serves as a major source of income.

+Jhabua Thermal Power Project is a coal based thermal power project operated by NTPC.
+Its planned capacity is 1260 MW (1x600, 1x660 MW).